mciccale/ScholarVista/README.md

 ## Requirements

-You will need the **Grobid Service** to be installed and running in your machine.
+If you want to generate the results from a set of PDF academic papers, you must ensure that the **Grobid Service** to be installed and running in your machine.
 See Grobid Installation Instrucions [here](https://grobid.readthedocs.io/en/latest/Run-Grobid/).

+If you already have the TEI XML files generated, you can directly generate the information from them.

 ## Install ScholarVista